Monsters, Inc.

 Quick summary and important considerations

-This animated adventure is about two monster pals who work at a company that collects screams.
-When a brave little girl accidentally enters their world, they have to team up to keep her safe and help her get back home, learning that laughter is more powerful than screams!
+This movie is about two monster pals who work at a factory that collects kids' screams.
+When a little girl accidentally comes into their world, the monsters are the ones who get scared and have to help her get home safely!

 Detailed Analysis